-Icy Slip & Fall Accident in Colorado Springs
+Icy Slip and Fall Accident Attorneys in Colorado Springs

 Anyone who has spent any time in Colorado in the winter knows the hazards of trying to walk on icy or snow-clogged sidewalks and roads.
 If you slip and fall while trying to traverse such surfaces and you are injured, you may have legal recourse to help with the financial impact of your injuries and other damages.